lumidion/parselt/README.md

 {
     isMultiDirectory: false,
     mainFileName: 'string', //e.g. "en.json"
-    filePrefix: 'string | null', //use if you are loading different types of files by prefix in the directory (e.g. you have an en.json and fr.json, as well as an auth.en.json and an auth.fr.json)
+    filePrefix: 'string | undefined', //use if you are loading different types of files by prefix in the directory (e.g. you have an en.json and fr.json, as well as an auth.en.json and an auth.fr.json)
 }
 ```